BradleyCulley/bradleyculley.github.io/_posts/2025-broken-11-4-the-pure-heart-is-your-dojo.md

 That's another piece of the reality versus caricature: people like this are happy to join a round of drinks or go out dancing.
 They're mostly the personality opposites, in fact, of those who can't stop talking about their "spirituality".
 3. The subtle shift that is everything: my experience.
+4. The picture of the Ponzi guy.
+You can just tell he's scum. https://en.wikipedia.org/wiki/Charles_Ponzi
-4. Also applies to institutions, cultures, and countries.
+5. Also applies to institutions, cultures, and countries.
 Ireland is, in my opinion, a good example of the power of the pure heart.
 5Defense and offense.
 Defense: as mentioned above, protecting you in your most difficult hours.
 As the story of Prince Five-Weapons, being buffeted by the trials of the world.
 The quote from the sutras about the Buddha's eyes being like stars at the bottom of a well.